 Look, think of this.

-Think of a president that has embraced blockchain technology, cryptocurrency, that is fighting for the future economy, fighting for the um needs of tomorrow.
+Think of a president that has embraced blockchain technology, cryptocurrency, that is fighting for the future economy, fighting for the needs of tomorrow.

 It was a pretty historic moment here.

-Well, President Trump is not uh, you know, one of the things, look, I uh sometimes we'll we'll quote scripture and in 2 Corinthians uh 217.
+Well, President Trump is not, you know, one of the things, look, sometimes we'll quote scripture and in 2 Corinthians 2.17, it says that we are not given a spirit of fear.

 We are given a spirit of sound mind, love, and power.

-And President Trump is uh walking in this approach to governing that is from a spirit of power.
+And President Trump is walking in this approach to governing that is from a spirit of power.

 It's from a place of compassion and love for the American people and wanting to see this country be the best and brightest version of itself.

-And it is in a way an opportunity for him to say, this is what we are doing to lead the globe.
+And it is, in a way, an opportunity for him to say, this is what we are doing to lead the globe.

 UN, allies, catch up, follow the United States.